Sandwich Masala Powder Recipe

 3. Homemade spice mix has no added colors or preservatives.

-This Bombay sandwich masala recipe is vegan and gluten-free, and you can easily double or triple it.
+This Bombay sandwich masala recipe is vegan and gluten-free, and it can be easily doubled or tripled.

 Ingredients

-You will need very few ingredients that are already in your pantry: cumin seeds, whole black peppercorns (kali mirch), fennel seeds (saunf), cinnamon (dalchini), salt, dry mango powder (amchoor), and Kashmiri red chili powder.
+You will need only a few ingredients that are likely already in your pantry: cumin seeds, whole black peppercorns (kali mirch), fennel seeds (saunf), cinnamon (dalchini), salt, dry mango powder (amchoor), and Kashmiri red chili powder.

 • ¼ cup cumin seeds